-- Students will be notified via GradesFirst campaigns, emails, and general announcements on news portals. - As mentioned earlier, "just in time" orientation videos will as a reminders for students to avail themselves of student support resources. - c.
+Students will be notified via GradesFirst campaigns, emails, and general announcements on news portals.

+- As mentioned earlier, "just in time" orientation videos will serve as positive reminders for students to avail themselves of student support resources. - Counselors and Counselor Assistants assigned to target student populations like probation/dismissal, Basic Skills, undecided students, and students missing education plans will continue to implement strategies to improve student participation in coordination with other support services and discipline faculty. - c.
 Describe the service delivery method (in groups, workshops, etc.) and any technology tools used.